Purpose-Dev/fivem-ts/docs/namespaces/Client/classes/Quaternion.md

 • **other**: [`Quaternion`](Quaternion.md)

-The quaternion to compare with.
+{Quaternion} - The quaternion to compare with.

 • **tolerance**: `number` = `1e-6`